Nisha03-wd/SecureSnap-Cryptographic-Image-Stitching-for-Enhanced-Privacy/README.md

-# SecureSnap-Cryptographic-Image-Stitching-for-Enhanced-Privacy
-Designed a secure image processing system that splits images into dynamic segments, encrypts them using AES, and securely transmits them for decryption and reconstruction using SIFT.
-Aimed to enhance digital security for high-sensitivity sectors like defense and corporate industries.
-(Python, AES Encryption, SIFT, Cryptography)
+**🔒 SecureSnap-Cryptographic-Image-Stitching-for-Enhanced-Privacy**

+Designed a secure image processing system that:
+- Splits images into dynamic segments
+- Encrypts them using **AES encryption**
+- Securely transmits them for decryption and reconstruction using **SIFT (Scale-Invariant Feature Transform)**

+🎯 **Aim:** Enhance digital security for high-sensitivity sectors such as **defense and corporate industries**.
+🛠 **Tech Stack:** Python, AES Encryption, SIFT, Cryptography

+📖 Published in **Springer**.